edrlab/thorium-reader-doc/epub-doc/en/src/pages/102_windows_views_panels.md

 support [Where to get ebooks?](https://thorium.edrlab.org/en/th3/get_ebooks/)* section can help you identify available catalogs if you do not already have one in mind.

-Two catalogs protocoles are available.

-1. [OPDS](https://opds.io/), a standard format to display catalog on the Web.
-Thorium can provide access to OPDS 1 and 2 catalogs.
+Thorium allows you to load and consult [OPDS](https://opds.io/) catalogues, a standard format for displaying a catalogue on the Web.

-2. French public libraries machine-readable catalog.
+Access to French public libraries can be activated from the application preferences (API Dilicom PNB).

 Details and how to set up and use catalogs are available from the [Catalogs actions section](../111_catalogs_actions/index.xhtml).